Dr David Lain

 - Lain D, Loretto W. Managing Employees Beyond Age 65: From the Margins to the Mainstream?.
 Employee Relations 2016, 38(5), 646-664.

 - Lain D. Reconstructing Retirement: Work and Welfare in the UK and USA.
-Bristol: Policy Press, 2016.
+Bristol, UK: Policy Press, 2016.

 - Lain D. Financial factors: Understanding employment participation of older workers.
 Berlin: Federal Ministry of Labour and Social Affairs (BMAS) and Federal Institute for Occupational Safety and Health (BAuA), 2015.
 Report for the European Commission Joint Programming Initiative 'More Years, Better Lives'.